sousapedro/Newtonsoft.Json-for-Unity/.github/ISSUE_TEMPLATE/feature_request.md

 By participating in this project you agree to abide by its terms.
 Read more: https://github.com/jilleJr/Newtonsoft.Json-for-Unity/blob/master/CODE_OF_CONDUCT.md

+All sections are just template.
+Remove if they don't help your case.

 -->

 ## Description

 <!--
 Is your feature request related to a problem?
 Please describe.
-A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]
 -->

-## Why we need this
+## Motivation

 <!--
-Why should we put in time and effort for this?
+Why do we need this?
-Do we gain time, style, or ease of use from this?
+Ex: Would make builds faster.
 -->

 ## Suggested solution

 <!--
-Describe the solution you'd like
-A clear and concise description of what you want to happen.
+How do you think this could be solved?
 -->

 ## Possible alternatives

 <!--
-Describe alternatives you've considered
+Describe alternatives you've considered, such as workarounds.
-A clear and concise description of any alternative solutions or features you've considered.
 -->

 ## Media

 <!--
-Additional context
 Add any other context or screenshots about the feature request here.
-Remove this section if it's not applicable
 -->